What is the best way to interview software developers?

 Question: I have an admin page with a list of products.
 What can you do to make sure when a product edit page has been opened, no one else can access that edit page?

-This story is almost about using locking practice.
-That’s great if they can immediately give me the answer.
-Otherwise, I will lead them to the story of the “user registration feature” where they can’t create 2 users of the same email at the same time.
-And ask “Can the same practice be applied to the case?”.
+This story is almost about the resource-locking practice.
+It would be great if they could immediately give me the answer.
+Otherwise, I will lead them back to the “user registration feature” story, where they can’t create two users of the same email simultaneously.
+And ask, “Can the same practice be applied to the case?”.

-This approach/question is very good to interview backend and full-stack software developers.
+This approach/question is excellent for interviewing backend and full-stack software developers.
 How they exploit the problem will define their respective level.

 The best approach to interview software developers – In conclusion

-So, you can see almost from my example, I create a scenario that leads to 2 situations:
+So, you can see from my example that I create a scenario that leads to 2 situations:

-- If the candidate can answer fluently, they are already very good at that topic.
+• Candidates who can answer fluently are already very good at that topic.

-- If they can’t (and that’s my expectation).
+• If they can’t (and that’s my expectation).
 Then, I will work with them to find the answers.
-During that time, they need to ask valuable questions and understand my answers to figure out the resolutions.
+During that time, they must ask valuable questions and understand my answers to figure out the resolutions.

-In conclusion, this kind of question helps evaluate candidates in all 3 aspects:
+In conclusion, this kind of question helps evaluate candidates in all three aspects:

-- Their communication (Can they make good questions?
+• Their communication (Can they ask good questions?
 Can they understand my clarifications?)

-- Their potential (Can they be a problem-solver or they should keep working with repetitive boring work?)
+• Their potential (Can they be a problem-solver, or should they keep working with repetitive and boring work?)

-That’s why this way of making questions is the best approach to interviewing software developers.
+That’s why this way of asking questions is the best approach to interviewing software developers.
 We can compress a lot of tests based on multiple criteria at the same time.

 Checking the candidate’s actual level

-I should not spend time on this topic, it’s very well-explained by so many articles on the internet.
-Each major has its own list of questions.
+I should not spend time on this topic; it’s very well-explained by so many articles on the internet.
+Each major has its list of questions.
 Java has one. .NET has one.
 Python has one.
-And the same stories are for iOS, Android, React Native, Nodejs, Reactjs, Vuejs, JavaScript, and CSS.
+The same stories are for iOS, Android, React Native, Nodejs, Reactjs, Vuejs, JavaScript, and CSS.

 To find them, just come up and use Google.
 There are a lot of good methods to interview software developers out there in terms of expertise specification.